Guide to the Ameli Health Service in France

-What is an Ameli Account?Ameli.fr is the website for Assurance Maladie, an organisation that pays the healthcare provider directly for your GP appointment or medical procedure.
+What is Ameli in France?Ameli.fr is the website for Assurance Maladie, an organisation that pays the healthcare provider directly for your GP appointment or medical procedure.
 Ameli can be easily accessed from any computer, smartphone, or tablet to access all of the French health insurance system and services.

 Ameli allows you to check your reimbursements, edit your personal information, ask your questions via ameliBot (the Assurance Maladie chatbot) and more.

-How do you Create your Ameli Account?To create an Ameli account you must be registered with Assurance Maladie or CPAM) and have a permanent Social Security number.
+How do you Create an Ameli Account?To create an Ameli account you must be registered with Assurance Maladie or CPAM) and have a permanent Social Security number.

 You can only create your Ameli account with a permanent Social Security number, using the first 13 digits.
 If your Social Security number starts by 7 (male) or 8 (female) this means that you have a temporary Social Security number.